 and currents can turn an event that began as fun into a tragedy.

 - Make sure the water is deep enough before entering headfirst.
 A feet first entry is much safer than diving.

 - Be sure rafts and docks are in good condition.
 Never swim under a raft or dock.
 Always look before jumping off a dock or raft to be sure no one is in the way.

 - Avoid drainage ditches and arroyos.
 After heavy rains, they can quickly change into raging rivers that can easily take a human life.

 Personal Watercraft and Jet Skies

 - Anyone participating in water sports or activities should know how to swim.
-Click here to learn how to enroll in Grand Prairie Aquatics swim lessons.
+Enroll in Grand Prairie Aquatic Swim Lessons.